hyperstack-org/hyperstack/upgrade-from-opal-0.11-rails-5.md

 ### page.evaluate_ruby no longer works but plain evaluate_ruby does.

 Only one spec files was doing that, so just upgraded.

-TODO: get page.evaluate_ruby working again.
+You can sort of fix it by doing an include instead of config.include in the hyper_spec.rb file but this causes other problems, including a warning from rspec to not do it.

+Probably will require a general cleanup of application code changing page.evaluate_ruby to just evaluate_ruby.

+Related to this there was a method called attributes_on_client that was being added to ActiveRecord::Base.
+But in order for it to work the "page" was being passed so that you could do a page.evaluate_ruby, but the whole method was backwards.
+It should be a capybara helper method that takes a active record model.
+This is fixed.

 ---